WallStreetMojo

 Analysis:

-In the above example of working capital, ABC Limited has a Strong Working Capital to meet its Short Term as well as Long Term Financial needs.
-However, the Current Ratio of the Company is slightly below the industry average of 2, which the Company needs to improve in the future.
+In the above example of working capital, ABC Limited has a Strong Working Capital to meet its Short Term and Long Term Financial needs.
+However, the Current Ratio of the Company is slightly below the industry average of 2, which the company needs to improve in the future.
 Further Temporary WC of ABC Ltd is also positive, which is a good sign.

 Example #2